julianhumble1/challenge-2-bank/docs/domain-models-test-plan.md

 TransactionCreator tests
-* Test that when I create a Debit with TransactionCreator, the resulting Debit is of type Debit Debit tests
+* Test that when I create a Debit with TransactionCreator, the resulting Debit is of type Debit

+Debit tests
-* Test that when I create a Debit with TransactionCreator, the resulting Debit has a date property
+* Test that when I create a Debit,  the resulting Debit has the correct date property
-* Test that when I create a Debit with TransactionCreator, the resulting Debit has an amount property
+* Test that when I create a Debit, the resulting Debit has the correct amount property
-* Test that when I create a Debit with TransactionCreator, the resulting Debit has a resulting balance property
+* Test that when I create a Debit, the resulting Debit has the correct resulting balance property
 ---
 *User Story 6:*
 As a user